PimySoft/cat_on_lsd/README.md

 # cat_on_lsd

 Since my cat died, I've decided to upload her consciousness.
-Please feel free to share ideas for the data.json file.
+Here she is: https://twitter.com/cat_on_LSD Please feel free to share ideas for the data.json file.

 #Data.json